VimalShekar/vimalshekar.github.io/_posts/2017-12-12-Enumerating-Terminal-Session-CPU.md

 Recently, I was interested in enumerating all the sessions that are active on a terminal server and figuring out which sessions used the least CPU.
 Enumerating TS sessions is relatively easy to do and there are a couple of ways to do it.

-1. You can use the WTSEnumerateSessionsEx API, to get back an array of WTS_SESSION_INFO_1 structures.
+* You can use the WTSEnumerateSessionsEx API, to get back an array of WTS_SESSION_INFO_1 structures.
 The advantage of using WTS API is that you can open a handle to a remote machine and enumerate sessions on that machine.

+{% highlight cpp %}
     //-- Enumerate TS sessions
     WTSEnumerateSessionsEx(
         WTS_CURRENT_SERVER_HANDLE ,  //<-- To enumerate sessions on the current server>